Here's a guide that explains how the US electoral college system works and what you can expect

 Photos: AFP / Reuters

-All eyes are on the US as Americans are set to elect their next president in a few days.
+All eyes are on the US as Americans are set to elect their next president.
 Will the Republican Donald Trump be able to secure re-election or will the country get its first woman president with Democrat Kamala Harris?

-If you're new to the US presidential election, here's a primer that explains how it works and what you can expect in the next few days.
+If you're new to the US presidential election, here's a primer that explains how it works and what you can expect from today and the next few days.

 Though the official Election Day is set on Tuesday, November 5, most states offer some form of early voting, which allows Americans to avoid crowds.